Nadjim Abdou: Plymouth Argyle

 After a trial in the summer of 2007, Abdou joined English Football League Championship club Plymouth Argyle, signing on a free transfer on 20 August until the end of the 2007–08 season.

 He made his first league appearance on 25 August 2007 as a 62nd-minute substitute in a 3–2 defeat at Barnsley.
 However, Abdou found himself out of the first team between September and November, due to strong competitions in the club's midfield position.
-It was not until on 6 November 2007 when he returned to the first team from the sidelines, starting a match before being substituted in the 58th minute, in a 1 –1 draw against Colchester United.
+On 6 November 2007, he returned to the first team from the sidelines, starting a match before being substituted in the 58th minute, in a 1 –1 draw against Colchester United.
 Since returning to the first team from the sidelines, Abdou regained his first team place for Plymouth Argyle and began playing in the right–back position for the rest of the season.
 He scored his first goal in English football against Scunthorpe United in a 3–0 win at Home Park on 1 December 2007.
 As a result, Abdou was nominated for the club's Player of the Month for December but lost out to Sylvan Ebanks-Blake.
 He then scored his second goal for the club in the third round of the FA Cup on 5 January 2008, in a 3–2 win over Hull City.
 At the end of the 2007–08 season, Abdou went on to make thirty–three appearances and scoring two times in all competitions.

 After contract discussions in April 2008, Abdou left Plymouth in June 2008 after turning down the club's contract offer and signed for Millwall on 3 July 2008.